Trial of John Brown: Brown's numerous visitors and extensive correspondence

 On November 28, Brown wrote the following to an Ohio friend, Daniel R. Tilden:

 I have enjoyed remarkable cheerfulness and composure of mind since my confinement; and it is a great comfort to feel assured that I am permitted to die (for a cause)[,] not merely to pay the debt of nature (as all must).
 I feel myself to be most unworthy of so great distinction.
 The particular matter of dying assigned to me, gives me but very little uneasyness.
 I wish I had the time and the ability to give you (my dear friend) some little idea of what is daily and I might almost say hourly, passing within my prison walls; and could my friends but witness only a few of those scenes just as they occur, I think they would feel very well reconciled to my being here just what I am and just as I am.
 My whole life before had not afforded me one-half the opportunity to plead for the right.
 In this also I find much to reconcile me to both my present condition and my immediate prospect.
 I may be very insane (and I am so, if insane at all).
-But if that be so, insanity is like a very pleasant dream to me.
-I am not in the least degree conscious of my ravings; of my fears; or of any terrible visions whatever; but fancy myself entirely composed; and that my sleep, in particular, is as sweet as that of a healthy, joyous little infant.
-I pray God that he will grant me a continuance of the same calm, but delightful, dream, until I come to know of those realities which "eyes have not seen, and which ears have not heard".
+But if that be so, insanity is like a very pleasant dream to me...
 I have scarce realized that I am in prison, or in irons, at all.
 I certainly think I was never more cheerful in my life.